 At the end of 2001 (not long before McDonough's speech) Enron restated its financials for the prior four years, so that earnings from 1997 to 2000 declined by \$591 million, and debt for 2000 increased by \$658 million.
-Enron subsequently went into bankruptcy.
-The collapse of Enron and scandals involving companies including Tyco, Worldcom and Parmalat prompted regulators and legislators to act to protect investor confidence.
-The scandals and collapses raised a number of different questions about the regulation of financial markets involving: constraints on US corporate officers and directors, ensuring that financial disclosures accurately reflect the financial condition of issuers of securities (e.g. accounting for securitization, principles-based versus rules-based accounting regulation, regulating auditors, certification of company accounts), how to make sure that financial analysts do not mislead investors as to the value of securities, and the role of credit rating agencies.
-The prior of t
+Enron subsequently went into bankruptcy.68 The collapse of Enron and scandals involving companies including Tyco, Worldcom and Parmalat prompted regulators and legislators to act to protect investor confidence.
+The scandals and collapses raised a number of different questions about the regulation of financial markets involving: constraints on US corporate officers and directors, ensuring that financial disclosures accurately reflect the financial condition of issuers of securities (e.g. accounting for securitization, principles-based versus rules-based accounting regulation, regulating auditors, certification of company accounts), how to make sure that financial analysts do not mislead investors as to the value of securities, and the role of credit rating agencies.69

-In 2004 Alan Greenspan52 discussed the importance of trust in financial markets:

-Recent transgressions in financial markets have underscored the fact that one can hardly overstate the importance of reputation in a market economy.
+In 2004 Alan Greenspan70 discussed the importance of trust in financial markets: Recent transgressions in financial markets have underscored the fact that one can hardly overstate the importance of reputation in a market economy.
 To be sure, a market economy requires a structure of formal rules-for example, a law of contracts, bankruptcy statutes, a code of shareholder rights.
 But rules cannot substitute for character.
 In virtually all transactions, whether with customers or with colleagues, we rely on the word of those with whom we do business.
 If we could not do so, goods and services could not be exchanged efficiently.
-The trillions of dollars of assets that are priced and traded daily in our financial markets before legal confirmation illustrate the critical role of trust.
-Even when followed to the letter, rules guide only a few of the day-to-day decisions required of business and financial managers.
-The rest are governed by whatever personal code of values that managers bring to the table....
+The trillions of dollars of assets that are